awsdocs/amazon-route53-docs/doc_source/routing-to-beanstalk-environment.md

 **TTL \(Seconds\)**
 Accept the default value of **300**\.
 **Value**
-Type the domain name of the environment that you want to route traffic to\.
+Enter the domain name of the environment that you want to route traffic to\.
 This is the value that you get when you perform the procedure in the topic [Getting the Domain Name for Your Elastic Beanstalk Environment](#routing-to-beanstalk-environment-get-domain-name)\.
 **Routing Policy**
 Accept the default value, **Simple**\.